-When copying tables with blob fields, the copy operation fails for any table with a blob field that is defined as NOT NULL.
-This is because the copy attempts to use a bulk insert technique to copy the data in two passes; one to copy the data without blob field data, and another to update the rows with the blob data.
-This has shown to be efficient for most use cases.
+This special processing is needed because the copy attempts to use a bulk insert technique to copy the data in two passes; one to copy the data without blob field data, and another to update the rows with the blob data.
+Thus, having blob fields defined as NOT NULL fails on the first pass unless the restriction is removed before the data is copied.